iznor/CPP-Projects/Calendar ++/readme.md

         Advanced use of <string.h> library

 # Files in repo
-    "Instructions.pdf" - a detailed instructions file that shows all the functionaities of the program (Hebrew) "Calendar.h" - header file of class Calendar "Calendar.cpp" - implementation of class Calendar
+    "Calendar.h" - header file of class Calendar "Calendar.cpp" - implementation of class Calendar
     "Event.h" - header file of class Event